airbytehq/airbyte/airbyte-lib/README.md

 By default, AirbyteLib will prompt the user for any requested secrets that are not provided via other secret managers.
 You can disable this prompt by passing `prompt=False` to `get_secret()`.

-### Versioning

-Versioning follows [Semantic Versioning](https://semver.org/).
-For new features, bump the minor version.
-For bug fixes, bump the patch version.
-For pre-releases, append `dev.N` to the version.
-For example, `0.1.0dev.1` is the first pre-release of the `0.1.0` version.

-## Documentation

-Regular documentation lives in the `/docs` folder.
-Based on the doc strings of public methods, we generate API documentation using [pdoc](https://pdoc.dev).
-To generate the documentation, run `poetry run generate-docs`.
-The documentation will be generated in the `docs/generate` folder.
-This needs to be done manually when changing the public interface of the library.

-A unit test validates the documentation is up to date.

 ## Connector compatibility

 To make a connector compatible with airbyte-lib, the following requirements must be met:

-* The connector must be a Python package, with a `pyproject.toml` or a `setup.py` file.
+- The connector must be a Python package, with a `pyproject.toml` or a `setup.py` file.
-* In the package, there must be a `run.py` file that contains a `run` method.
+- In the package, there must be a `run.py` file that contains a `run` method.
 This method should read arguments from the command line, and run the connector with them, outputting messages to stdout.
-* The `pyproject.toml` or `setup.py` file must specify a command line entry point for the `run` method called `source-<connector name>`.
+- The `pyproject.toml` or `setup.py` file must specify a command line entry point for the `run` method called `source-<connector name>`.
 This is usually done by adding a `console_scripts` section to the `pyproject.toml` file, or a `entry_points` section to the `setup.py` file.
 For example:

 ```toml
 [tool.poetry.scripts]